combatopera/aridity/README.md

 : This does what you'd expect - assign the string value bar to foo.
 : foo is actually a path of length 1, path components are whitespace-separated: this is a path = this is a value
+: Any existing assignment can be overridden: foo = baz this is a path = this is different

 : Internal whitespace in values is preserved (leading and trailing whitespace is not): two sentences = Some like 2 spaces.
 After a full stop.